 - Investigate intestinal signs and symptoms.
-A colonoscopy can help your doctor explore possible causes of abdominal pain, rectal bleeding, chronic constipation, chronic diarrhea and other intestinal problems.
+A colonoscopy can help your doctor explore possible causes of abdominal pain, rectal bleeding, chronic diarrhea and other intestinal problems.

 - Screen for colon cancer.
-If you're age 50 or older and at average risk of colon cancer — you have no colon cancer risk factors other than age — your doctor may recommend a colonoscopy every 10 years or sometimes sooner to screen for colon cancer.
-Colonoscopy is one option for colon cancer screening.
-Talk with your doctor about your options.
+If you're age 45 or older and at average risk of colon cancer — you have no colon cancer risk factors other than age — your doctor may recommend a colonoscopy every 10 years.
+If you have other risk factors, your doctor may recommend a screen sooner.
+Colonoscopy is one of a few options for colon cancer screening.
+Talk with your doctor about the best options for you.

 - Look for more polyps.
 If you have had polyps before, your doctor may recommend a follow-up colonoscopy to look for and remove any additional polyps.
 This is done to reduce your risk of colon cancer.